The Heart of Valeo

 Andrea’s passion is to serve people in need—to provide hope to people who desire the opportunity to make changes that allow for a better life for themselves & for their families.
 In addition to her back-office responsibilities, Andrea loves to invest time into establishing relationships with Valeo’s clients & seeks mentorship opportunities whenever she can.

-Development Manager
+Workforce Development Programs Manager

 • CJ